Business Name Ideas for Tech Startups: Patterns and Inspiration

 - intercom, postman, segment

-One-word smooshing: Blend words without clear separation
+One-word blending.
+Merge words without clear separation:

 - Shopify (shop + simplify/modify)